mlemgroup/mlem/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-**Describe the bug**
-What did you do to trigger the bug?
+*What did you do to trigger the bug?
+If possible, give step-by-step instructions to reproduce the bug.*

-**Expected Behavior**
-What did you expect to happen?

-**Actual Behavior**
-What actually happened?

-**To Reproduce**
-What steps do I need to take to trigger the bug?

 **Mlem Information:**
-Version + Build number
+Version + Build number (you can find this under Settings -> About Mlem)
-If this started happening recently, write which version introduced the bug

-**Additional Context**
-Any other relevant information